 Combining TMS and FMS

 Fleet management systems are mainly used to distribute data to other logistics software, therefore, they are perfect for coordinating with TMSs.
 This coordination will in turn increase the efficiency of TMS because the real-time information from the fleet will be used to improve the planning precision.
-As a result, the overall enterprise productivity will be improved greatly, simultaneously with the decrease in operational costs.
+Integrating driver vehicle inspection reports into this streamlined process further enhances the overall enterprise productivity, simultaneously with the decrease in operational costs.

 TMS and route optimization

 The transport management system is also a key factor in improving the route planning process.
 After TMSs and FMSes provide precise information about the state of vehicles and orders, the efficiency of trip planning and truck loading gets extremely efficient.

 A lot is going on in the logistics industry besides the tendency to combine software.
 Let’s get a more detailed look at some of the future TMS trends.